Improving The Thermal Efficiency of your Home

 High-Performance Windows and Doors

-These high-tech products block up to 70% of solar heat gain in summer and reflect heat indoors during winter, dramatically increasing thermal efficiency.
+These high-tech products block up to 70 per cent of solar heat gain in summer and reflect heat indoors during winter, dramatically increasing thermal efficiency.

 Crafted from 68mm-thick timber profiles, they offer maximal thermal efficiency to make large-scale windows an energy-saving option.